marciopd/quickstart/ejb-multi-server/README.md

 The example is composed of multiple maven projects, each with a shared parent.
 The projects are as follows:

-app-*   : Simple application contain an ejb and ear sub-project to build the ejb.jar and app.ear file
+app-one/two   : Simple application contain an ejb and ear sub-project to build the ejb.jar and app.ear file
                 The application is only one EJB that log a statement if called and return the jboss.node.name

-app-main: Application which can is called by the 'client' and call the different sub-applications
+app-main      : Application which can is called by the 'client' and call the different sub-applications

+app-web       : A simple war application with only one servlet to show how to invoke EJB's on a different server

 client        : This project builds the standalone client and execute it

 The root `pom.xml` builds each of the subprojects in the above order.